system76/tech-docs/src/models/thelio-astra-a1-n1/internal-overview.md

 - CPU heatsink is highlighted in cyan
 - RAM slots are highlighted in green
 - CMOS battery is highlighted in pink
-- Thelio Io daughterboard is highlighted in
+- Thelio Io daughterboard is highlighted in olive
 - M.2 slot is highlighted in red
 - GPU is highlighted in yellow
 - Power supply is highlighted in orange